DoDAO-io/dodao-aave-guides/generated/markdown/aavenomics.md

 The participants are incentivized with the rewards for contributing to the safety of the protocol in its early stages.
 The SI emission is controlled by the governance and adjusted to the protocol's needs.

-### Ecosystem Incentives (EI)
+### 2. Ecosystem Incentives (EI)
-Represents the part of the periodic issuance of AAVE (AI) used to incentivise liquidity providers, software developers and integrators to build value within the Aave ecosystem.
+Represents the part of the periodic issuance of AAVE (EI) used to incentivize liquidity providers, software developers and integrators to build value within the Aave ecosystem.